WebHostingBuzz powers more than 250,000 websites in 140+ countries.

 1. Fast Page Load Times (474 ms)

-That’s important because speed has a direct impact on your visitors’ experience.
-A whopping 79% of buyers won’t purchase again from a site that has bad site performance.
+Speed is important when choosing a host because it has a direct impact on your visitors’ experience.
+A whopping 79% of buyers won’t purchase again from a site that has bad performance.

 And if your host is slow to begin with, it’ll only get slower as you start building out new pages, directly hitting you where it hurts — your wallet.